Marginalia

 Reciprocal Rank Fusion

 The three retrieval legs produce scores on completely different scales: cosine similarity (0-1), BM25 (unbounded), concept expansion scores (different scale again).
-You can't just average them.
+A raw average is not stable.

 RRF only uses rank positions, not raw scores: